zoogeny/zoogeny/books/story-self/17-Afterword-outline.md

 ## Afterword

+- Areas for further study to provide material for future revisions to the book

 - Neoplatonism
     - Enneads and other works by Plotinus
     - A selection of neoplatonic work from other prominent philosophers and students of Plotinus